hellomaruf/VistaShop/README.md

 - **Responsive Design:** Enjoy a fully responsive and intuitive interface optimized for all devices.
 - **Advanced Product Search:** Easily search for products by name with dynamic results.
-- **Sorting and Filtering:** Sort products by date added (Newest/Oldest) and filter them by categories.
+- **Sorting and Filtering:** Sort products by date added (Newest/Oldest) and filter them by categories.The users can filter products with a single filter option or they can use all the available options at the same time if they want.
+For example: Users can engage brand name, category name, and price range at the same time or they could select just one.
 - **Secure Authentication:** Secure user authentication for a personalized shopping experience.

 ## Project Setup